CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 - **Writer's YouTube**: [CtrlAI Del](https://www.youtube.com/@ctrl_ai_del).
 - **Developer's GitHub**: [Subie1](https://github.com/Subie1).

-This guide aims to consolidate all necessary steps for efficiently setting up WSL, Docker, Ollama, and navigating various functionalities.
+This guide aims to consolidate all necessary steps for efficiently setting up **WSL, Docker, Ollama**, and navigating various functionalities.
 It emphasizes the importance of a powerful computing environment for a smooth and productive experience in leveraging AI models for image generation and analysis.

+-WeConnected aka FreakingClowning